ineffectivecoder/gopkinit/README.md

 # gopkinit

 ## Experimental Go PKINIT and Kerberos Attack Tools
 This code in this repo functions, but much of it was AI generated.
 Please review and verify before using in production.
+This was implemented as a learning excercise and may contain bugs or security issues.

 A complete Go implementation of PKINIT (Public Key Cryptography for Initial Authentication in Kerberos) and related attack tools for Active Directory security testing.